-B.C.'s pay gap based on race is larger than the Canadian average

-In 2021, university-educated racialized people earned just 86.4 cents to their white peers' dollar22

-- In 2012, people with disabilities in B.C. earned ~70.7% of what those without disabilities earned23 - There's no comparable data on pay gaps experienced by Indigenous people - Intersectional information about pay gaps is missing based on a combination of a person's identity such as race, Indigeneity, disability and gender by industry in B.C.
+- B.C.'s pay gap based on race is larger than the Canadian average - In 2021, university-educated racialized people earned just 86.4 cents to their white peers' dollar - In 2012, people with disabilities in B.C. earned ~70.7% of what those without disabilities earned - In 2024, Indigenous women earned 81 cents for every dollar earned by men - Intersectional information about pay gaps is missing based on a combination of a person's identity such as race, Indigeneity, disability and gender by industry in B.C.